-- 1. FOR the election of the four Class I director nominees named herein, to serve for a term of two years each or until their respective successors are elected and qualified; - 2.
-FOR approval of an amendment to the 1993 Stock Award Plan (the "Plan") increasing by 500,000 shares the aggregate number of shares of Common Stock issuable under the Plan; - 3.
-FOR approval of an amendment to the 1993 Outside Directors Stock Award Plan (the "Director Plan") authorizing an increase in the number of stock options granted each Director Plan year to Outside Directors who purchase company stock in a preceding Director Plan year; - 4.
-To amend the Company's Restated Articles of Incorporation to delete certain provisions restricting acquisition of the Company's Common Stock; and - 5.
-In the discretion of the proxy holders, as to the transaction of such other business as may properly come before the meeting or any adjournments thereof.
+1. FOR the election of the four Class I director nominees named herein, to serve for a term of two years each or until their respective successors are elected and qualified;

+2. FOR an amendment to the 1993 Stock Award Plan (the "Plan") increasing by 500,000 shares the aggregate number of shares of Common Stock issuable under the Plan;

+3. FOR an amendment to the 1993 Outside Directors Stock Award Plan (the "Director Plan") authorizing an increase in the number of stock options granted each Director Plan year to Outside Directors who purchase company stock in a preceding Director Plan year;

+4. For an amendment to the Company's Restated Articles of Incorporation to delete certain provisions restricting acquisition of the Company's Common Stock; and

+5. In the discretion of the proxy holders, as to the transaction of such other business as may properly come before the meeting or any adjournments thereof.